 There are three main categories of money you might receive: ordinary dividends, qualified dividends, and capital gain distributions.
 Each type has its own tax implications.

 - Ordinary Dividends.
 Dividends paid out from a company’s earnings and profits are referred to as ordinary dividends.
 They are taxed at normal income tax rates.
-Many real estate investment trusts (REITs), for example, primarily pay out ordinary dividends, which can raise your overall tax burden.
+Many real estate investment trusts (REITs), for example, pay out ordinary dividends, which can raise your overall tax burden.
 These are sometimes referred to as “non-qualified dividends” and are reported in box 1a of the 1099-DIV.

 - Qualified Dividends.
-Dividends may be considered qualified if they’re paid by a U.S. corporation or qualified foreign corporation and if you’ve met the holding period requirement for the underlying stock.
+Dividends may be considered qualified if they’re paid by a U.S. corporation or qualified foreign corporation and you’ve met the holding period requirement for the underlying stock.
 Qualified dividends are subject to long-term capital gains tax rates and are reported in box 1b on your 1099-DIV.

 Keep in mind that you must report all dividends received on your taxes, but the company that paid dividends doesn’t have to send you a 1099-DIV unless you received more than $10 that year.
 In other words, maintain a record of how much you earned in case you don’t receive a 1099-DIV.